Indian (1996 film): Plot

+Senapathy broadcasts the live kidnapping and execution of a corrupt senior doctor.
+He reveals to the public that years earlier, the doctor had willfully allowed Senapathy’s daughter, Kasturi, to succumb to third-degree burns because Senapathy refused to pay a bribe.
+This dramatic exposure triggers massive public sympathy and national support for Senapathy's vigilante crusade.
+However, having successfully secured his position as a brake inspector, Chandru succumbs to the very systemic corruption his father fights; he accepts a bribe to issue a safety certificate to a school bus with faulty brakes.
+The bus crashes and kills forty children.

+After bribing a doctor and a police officer, Chandru tries to inject alcohol into the bus driver's corpse to frame him for drunk driving.
+Senapathy intercepts Chandru but before he can kill him, Krishnaswamy intervenes and arrests the vigilante.
+Utilizing his martial arts expertise, Senapathy swiftly escapes.
+Ignoring his wife and Aishwarya's desperate pleas for mercy, Senapathy tracks Chandru to the Chennai airport as his son attempts to flee to Mumbai.
+Following a high-speed chase on the tarmac, Senapathy mournfully kills Chandru.
+Moments later, the jeep Chandru is driving collides with a taxiing airplane, causing a massive explosion that seemingly kills Senapathy.

+While analysing the airport's security footage, Krishnaswamy discovers that Senapathy escaped from the jeep seconds before the explosion.
+Senapathy calls Krishnaswamy from Hong Kong to confirm his survival and asks him to announce it to the public.
+He promises to return should the need for his presence arise.

 Production

 Development

 Soon after the release of Gentleman (1993), Shankar narrated a script titled Periya Manushan to actor Rajinikanth, but the pair did not end up collaborating.
 Since the subject revolved around a father and son, he considered Rajasekhar for the father role, with either Nagarjuna or Venkatesh as the son, but the plans did not materialise.
 The film eventually materialised under the title Indian, produced by A. M. Rathnam, with Kamal Haasan playing both roles.
 Haasan was initially reluctant to do the film because of its similarities to his 1977 film Naam Pirandha Mann, but relented after Rathnam paid him the entire salary before he began acting.
 On 17 February 1995, the official muhurat pooja for this film took place, with Rajinikanth attending the event as its chief guest.